Skip to content

 Releasing sdetkit

-This project uses semantic versioning (MAJOR.MINOR.PATCH) and a tag-driven release workflow.
+This project uses semantic versioning and a tag-driven, fail-closed release workflow.

 Version bump rules

-• PATCH (x.y.Z): bug fixes, docs-only operational improvements, non-breaking internal changes.
+• PATCH (x.y.Z): bug fixes, documentation-only operational improvements, and non-breaking internal changes.

 • MINOR (x.Y.z): backward-compatible features.

-• MAJOR (X.y.z): breaking public API or CLI behavior changes.
+• MAJOR (X.y.z): breaking public API, CLI, or artifact-contract changes.

 Release checklist